epfl-ada/ada-2021-project-date-a-data/README.md

 4. Extract topics with Latent Dirchlet Allocation (LDA) method implemented in `Genism` package.
 The quotations with mentions will need to be tokenized and unrelated words need to be removed to feed the unsupervised learning model.

 ### C. Visualisation and Gitpage:
-Visualize the network model in B.1 and add interactive functions like drop_down lists to select (overall/communities), zooming and tracking or untracking politicians in the graph according to their interest.
+1. Visualize the network model in B.1 and add interactive functions like drop_down lists to select (overall/communities), zooming and tracking or untracking politicians in the graph according to their interest.
-Create a github page to show the analysis and embed the interactive plots.
+2. Create a github page to show the analysis, tell story and embed the interactive plots.

 ## Proposed timeline

-Network data processing on US and worldwide - 30 Nov Sentimental analysis and topic extraction - 6 Dec Interactive visualizations - 8 Dec
+- Network data processing on US and worldwide - 30 Nov
+- Sentimental analysis and topic extraction - 6 Dec
+- Interactive visualizations - 8 Dec
-Data story composition - 15 Dec
+- Data story composition - 15 Dec
-Final check and submission - 17 Dec
+- Final check and submission - 17 Dec

 ## Organization within the team